Presentation Questions and Answers

 Audience questions should be welcomed.
 If nothing else, they show the audience is still interested in what you have to say.
 But so much more can be gained.

 You can use questions and answers to make your presentation more of a conversation than a lecture.
 It will help you to connect with your audience.
-If your presentation is interactive, the audience are more likely to pay attention and to stay engaged.
+If your presentation is interactive, the audience are more likely to pay attention and to stay engaged … and to learn.

-Presentation questions and answers also allow you to understand whether the audience is taking on board what you are saying.
+Being asked questions also allows you to understand whether the audience is taking on board what you are saying.
+Or it could enable you to expand on your subject.

-If someone asks a question that enables you to expand on your subject, you could even use the audience to your advantage.
+And, maybe you could use the audience to your advantage.
 How about saying, “Oh, that’s a good question.
 Anyone got any thoughts on it?

 Hopefully one or two will pitch in with comments.
 That will leave you time to think about your response, which can complement and expand on the audience inputs.